 On June 21, 2016, shortly after the Preliminary Injunction appeal case was fully briefed, Judge Skavdahl struck down the BLM final rule.
 The Judge agreed with IPAA that BLM does not have the congressional authority to regulate hydraulic fracturing on federal lands.
 Read the Judge’s full ruling here.
 This decision makes the appeal for Preliminary Injunction as null since the case on merits is decided.
 This is a big and hard-fought win for independent producers.

 As expected, the federal government and environmental parties involved in the lawsuit filed an appeal with the Tenth U.S. Court of Appeals.
 All parties submitted opening briefs and the appellate case was scheduled to be heard March 2017.
 Shortly before the hearing, the Tenth Circuit Court issued an order requesting confirmation from the Department of Justice on whether the arguments presented in the appeal of the case remain consistent with the new administration’s current position.
 The federal government responded that the administration’s priorities had shifted and it released an Executive Order instructing the Department of the Interior to suspend, revise, or rescind a number of energy regulations that became final in the previous administration, including the finalized rule governing hydraulic fracturing on federal lands.
-Environmental intervenors in the lawsuit still have full standing with the court and our court case is still ongoing.
-The Tenth Circuit Court has scheduled a hearing for July 27, 2017 to hear the appeal brought by the environmental intervenors.
+A Circuit Court in September 2017 dismissed an appeals case, protecting producers from the business uncertainty of having to potentially comply with a regulation that is certain to be revoked by the new administration.
+The Associations’ court case on the final rule remains ongoing.